tembo-io/website/docusaurus/blog/2023-01-18-introducing-tembo/index.md

 ![tembonauts](./tembonauts.png)

-:::tip[Jan 2024 update]
+:::tip[January 10, 2024]

-After a year of hard work by our 🔥amazing team🔥, we [announced the general availability](https://tembo.io/blog/ga/) (GA) of [Tembo Cloud](https://cloud.tembo.io), a managed Postgres service that unlocks the full power of the Postgres ecosystem.
+After a year of hard work by our amazing team, on January 10, 2024 we [announced the general availability](https://tembo.io/blog/ga/) (GA) of [Tembo Cloud](https://cloud.tembo.io), a managed Postgres service that unlocks the full power of the Postgres ecosystem.
+Please [give it a try]((https://cloud.tembo.io)!

 :::